hwcloud-apac-pso/huawei-codearts-workshop/workshop/03_Getting_Started.md

 ![figure7.3.3](./images/7.3.3.png)

-<p style="margin-left: 40px", align="center"> Figure 7.3.3: Configure CodeArts Deployment Task for non-production CCE cluster </p>
+<p style="margin-left: 40px"> Figure 7.3.3: Configure CodeArts Deployment Task for non-production CCE cluster </p>

 3. Configure the CodeArts Pipeline using the Pipeline services in CodeArts by following the instructions in the below screenshots.